Citrix Gateway and Endpoint Management

 - Save and Export Script.
 Click the button to save your settings and export a configuration bundle.
-You can upload the bundle to Citrix Gateway to configure it with Endpoint Management settings.
+You can upload a script from the bundle to Citrix Gateway to configure it with Endpoint Management settings.
 For information, see “Configure an on-premises Citrix Gateway for use with Endpoint Management” after these steps.

-The new Citrix Gateway is added.
+You’ve added the new Citrix Gateway.
 The Citrix Gateway tile appears on the Settings page.
 To edit an instance, click See More.

 Configure on-premises Citrix Gateway for use with Endpoint Management

 To configure an on-premises Citrix Gateway for use with Endpoint Management, you perform the following general steps as detailed in the following sections.

 Verify that your environment meets the prerequisites.

 Test the configuration.

-The script configures these Citrix Gateway settings required by Endpoint Management:
+The scripts configure these Citrix Gateway settings required by Endpoint Management:

 - Citrix Gateway virtual servers needed for MDM and MAM

 - Session policies for the Citrix Gateway virtual servers

 - Endpoint Management server details

-- Authentication Policies and Actions for the NSG virtual server.
-The script describes the LDAP configuration settings.
+- Authentication Policies and Actions for the Citrix Gateway virtual server.
+The scripts describe the LDAP configuration settings.

 - Traffic actions and policies for the proxy server